helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-We place `hello.exe` on our Kali HTTP server directory listing.
+We place `hello.exe` on our Kali HTTP server directory listing and download it to our client.

 ![x](/static/2026-08-07-palo-security-profiles/35.png)